bokeh/bokeh/sphinx/source/docs/dev_guide/setup.rst

 download programmatically.
 See the :ref:`install_sampledata` section of the first steps guides for more details.

-.. _devguide_environment_variables:
+.. _devguide_setup_environment_variables:

-8. Set environment variables
+1. Set environment variables
 ----------------------------

 Bokeh uses environment variables to control several aspects of how the different